0x03B4/Atlas/README.md

 # Atlas

 Atlas is a Django-based student information system designed to manage academic information for the Faculty of Natural and Agricultural Sciences.
-It provides a platform for students to view their academic progress and for the institution to manage lecturers, qualifications and modules.
+It provides a platform for students to view their academic progress and for the faculty to manage lecturers' profiles, academic documents, qualifications and modules.

 ## Features